johan162/themeltspice/README.md

 To use the script either copy the script (```themeltspice.sh```) to some standard location for scripts as per your ```PATH``` variable or create a new directory and copy the file there and run it from this directory.

 The script uses the default location of "```~/.ltspice_themes```" to store the theme file as well as a backup file of **LTSpice** original plst file when you first run the theme script.
 If the directory does not exist it will be created the first time you run the script.
-If no theme file exist a default theme file with five themes will be automatcally installed.
+If no theme file exist a default theme file with six themes will be automatcally installed.

 The default theme file is named  "```themes.ltt```".
 The file-extension of this can be read as "**LT**Spice **T**hemes".
-By using the "-f" option you can also specify another file location to be used a theme file.
+By using the "```-f```" option you can also specify another file location to be used a theme file.

-This default theme file installed (as of this writing) contain these 5 themes:
+This default theme file installed (as of this writing) contain these six themes:

 1. default (LTSpice default)
 2. sakabug